Baked Ham with Cherry Ham Glaze

-If it was up to me, I would be serving ham for every holiday dinner.
-It is the easiest meat to cook since it comes fully cooked.
-City ham is the fully cooked ham that we find most commonly in the grocery stores and you can get it with or without the bone.
-Some city ham even comes already sliced, which would save the carving time at the end.
+If it was up to me, I would be serving ham for every holiday dinner (I actually do cook a baked ham for all by Thanksgiving).
+It is the easiest meat to cook since it comes fully cooked and you can variate the flavors with ham glaze.

 Whisk all the ingredients together until blended and bring the mixture to simmer over medium heat.
 Simmer for a couple of minutes and take off heat.

-TIP: simmer the glaze for just a couple of minutes.
-It may look a little thin but as the glaze cools, it will be thicken.
+Expert Tip: simmer the glaze for just a couple of minutes.
+It may look a little thin at first but remember that the glaze will thicken as it cools.
 You don’t want the glaze to turn back into jam or it will be too hard to spread.

 Fully cooked ham comes in bone-in and boneless options.
 Estimate about 3/4 pound per person for bone-in ham and 1/2 pound per person for boneless ham.
 Don’t forget, there are many things you can make with leftovers, so aim for a couple extra pounds just in case.